Fengxian, Shanghai

-Fengxian District, is a suburban district in the south of Shanghai with a land area of 704.68 km2, a registered population (as of 2010) of 1,083,400, and 1.5 to 2 times more migrants.
+Fengxian District, is a suburban district in the south of Shanghai with a land area of 704.68 km2, a registered population (as of 2020) of 1,140,872, and 1.5 to 2 times more migrants.
 It is known for its relative rusticity, as well as its beaches and ocean resorts along the Hangzhou Bay.
 Bihai Jinsha (碧海金沙 (Green Sea, Golden sand)) is a common place for Shanghainese to spend their weekend.

+In 2019 some senior citizens in Fengxian District still used the pronunciation "Hongxian".